cazyw/shakespeare-quotes/README.md

 * add quotes
 * search for quotes (via tags)
-  * the serach terms do not need to be exact, but the tag must contain the search term e.g. searching for 'love' will also retrieve any quotes tagged 'loves'
+  * the search terms do not need to be exact, but the tag must contain the search term e.g. searching for 'love' will also retrieve any quotes tagged 'loves'
 * display all quotes in the database

 <img src="" width="450" alt="">

 ## System Dependencies & Configuration

+For this app:
 * node - v8.9.1
 * npm - v5.6.0
 * Heroku account to host the service
-* Postman account if you wish to try posting to the service
+* Postman account if you wish to try posting to the API without using the front end
 * MongoDB and Robomongo (mLab used for production database)

 Check `package.json` for other packages installed